scolladon/sfdx-git-delta/CONTRIBUTING.md

 git checkout feature/<name-of-the-feature>
 git rebase upstream/main
 ```

-_note: If no conflicts arise, these commands will ensure that your changes are applied on top of the main branch.
-Any conflicts will have to be manually resolved._
+_note: If no conflicts arise, these commands will apply your changes on top of the main branch.
+Resolve any conflicts._

 ### Check your submission